Ruins on Cedar Mesa Plateau

 From the Anasazi Basketmaker II period through the Pueblo period there was repeated occupation and abandonment of Cedar Mesa Plateau.
 Archeology studies suggest the Cedar Mesa Plateau was abandoned between 400 to 650 A.D., and reoccupied between 650 to 725 A.D..
 During this later period, evidence of pit structures and slab-lined dwellings are found in close proximity with villages of multiple dwellings in the rugged canyons of Cedar Mesa and Grand Gulch.

-Cedar Mesa Plateau is home to one of the largest concentration of Anasazi ruins in the four corners areas of the southwest.
+Cedar Mesa Plateau was home to one of the largest concentration of Anasazi ruins in the four corners areas of the southwest.
 Located in southeastern Utah, the four hundred square mile (475,000 acres) Cedar Mesa Plateau is bounded by the Arch canyons on the north, Comb Wash on the east, Grand Gulch on the west, and the Valley of Gods and the San Juan River on the south.

 A day permit is required to visit the Cedar Mesa-Grand Gulch ruins.
 An additional special permit is required for the Moon House ruin.
 Permits are obtained from the Kane Gulch Ranger Station.
 The station is located on Hwy 261 about four miles south of Highway 95.
 Individual day permits and large group permit are required.
 The Monticello Field Office of the Bureau of Land Management limits the number of group permits on Cedar Mesa and the Grand Gulch Primitive area from March 1 to November 30.
 Additionally, advance reservation is required from March 1 to June 15 and September 15 to November 1.